Extreme weather: Effects

 In recent decades, new high temperature records have substantially outpaced new low temperature records on a growing portion of Earth's surface.

 The IPCC Sixth Assessment Report (2021) projects progressively large increases in both the frequency and intensity of extreme weather events, for increasing degrees of global warming.

-Extreme weather affects a range of issues, from the economy to human health, and can lead to the occurrence of natural hazards, such as floods and landslides.
+Extreme weather can also have serious consequences for public health.
+Heat waves, floods, cyclones and wildfires can all result in an increased number of cases of illness and death as well as mental health effects.
+Such disasters can also increase the demand on hospitals, emergency responders and public health agencies in response and recovery efforts.

+Extreme weather can also have an impact on ecosystems.
+Temperature extremes and precipitation extremes may affect the survival of species, the condition of their habitats and ecological processes.
+These effects may matter outside the natural environment because ecosystems can support agriculture, regulate water flows and help shield humans against certain types of hazards.

 Economic cost

 In the face of record breaking extreme weather events, climate change adaptation efforts fall short while economists are confronted with inflation, the cost-of-living crisis, and economic uncertainty.
 In 2011 the IPCC estimated, that annual losses have ranged since 1980 from a few billion to above US$200 billion, with the highest economic losses occurring in 2005, the year of Hurricane Katrina.
 The global weather-related disaster losses, such as loss of human lives, cultural heritage, and ecosystem services, are difficult to value and monetize, and thus they are poorly reflected in estimates of losses.
+A 2023 study estimated that, the costs of extreme weather caused by climate change totaled about US$2.86 trillion between the years 2000 - 2019; this equates to approximately US$143 billion in losses each year.

 The World Economic Forum Global Risks Perception Survey 2023–2024 (GRPS) found that 66 percent of respondents selected extreme weather as top risk.
 The survey was conducted after the 2023 heat waves.
 According to the GRPS results, the perception of necessary short and long-term risk management varies.
 Younger respondents prioritize environmental risks, including extreme weather, in the short-term.
 Respondents working in the private sector prioritize environmental risks as long-term.